-This event has been postponed due to the Coronavirus pandemic.
-A new date will be announced in due course.
+This event has been postponed due to the Coronavirus pandemic and is looking to take place in September 2021.

 2020 marks 100 years since the death of the great Dutch philosopher, theologian, and statesman Abraham Kuyper.
 To commemorate Kuyper’s contribution, the Faraday Institute for Science and Religion is hosting an academic workshop in Cambridge entitled ‘Abraham Kuyper, Science, and Philosophy: A Centenary Celebration’.